Phimosis vs. Paraphimosis: Symptoms, Causes, and Treatments

 John P. Cunha, DO, is a U.S. board-certified Emergency Medicine Physician.
 Dr. Cunha's educational background includes a BS in Biology from Rutgers, the State University of New Jersey, and a DO from the Kansas City University of Medicine and Biosciences in Kansas City, MO.
 He completed residency training in Emergency Medicine at Newark Beth Israel Medical Center in Newark, New Jersey.

-- Phimosis facts
+- Phimosis definition and facts

 - What causes phimosis?

-- What are the symptoms of phimosis?
+- What are the signs and symptoms of phimosis?

-- What is the definition of paraphimosis?
+- What are the signs and symptoms of paraphimosis?

 - What causes paraphimosis?

-- What are the symptoms of paraphimosis?
+- What is the treatment and cure for paraphimosis?

-- What is the treatment of paraphimosis?
+- What is the prognosis if I've had either of these penis conditions?

 - Find a local Doctor in your town